 For decades, dentists have relied on tooth replacement solutions that only repaired those parts of the teeth visible above the gum line.
 While this provided patients with improved appearance and minimally restored tooth function, there were numerous disadvantages to these traditional tooth replacement options.
-Without the underlying root structures of teeth, these restoration options did not offer the long lasting, natural feeling results that are possible with implant supported tooth replacement At Miller Dental Arts, we offer patients from Fort Lee, West New York, and all surrounding communities complete dental implant placement and restoration services.
+Without the underlying root structures of teeth, these restoration options did not offer the long lasting, natural feeling results that are possible with implant supported tooth replacement At Miller Dental Arts, we offer patients from West New York and all surrounding communities complete dental implant placement and restoration services.
 Contact our team to schedule a dental implant consultation to explore all of your dental restoration options.

 Benefits of Dental Implants

 Dental implant supported tooth replacement offers numerous benefits when compared to traditional tooth replacement options that only repair the visual portions of the teeth above the gum line.
 Some of the many benefits include:

 - No need for gooey denture adhesives to achieve optimal stability

 - With proper care, dental implants can last decades or even a lifetime

 - Bone density is preserved through stimulation from the implant post

 - Implant posts look, feel, and function like natural dental structures

 - Extremely versatile, implant supported tooth replacement is available for any number of missing teeth